What Is Productivity Software? 5 Critical Mistakes Engineering Teams Make

 Use Cases Worth Watching, Not Chasing

-Material science and molecular simulation, where quantum behavior is native to the problem itself and classical approximations struggle.
+• Material science and molecular simulation: where quantum behavior is native to the problem and classical approximations struggle to model accurately.

-Cryptography and security research, especially around future threat models and encryption resilience rather than active attacks.
+• Cryptography and security research: especially around future threat models and encryption resilience.
+Post-quantum cryptography is the one area with immediate enterprise relevance.

 What This Means for Engineering and Architecture Teams

 Most engineering teams should not be building quantum solutions in 2026.
 That is not a failure of ambition.
-It is a reflection of sound judgment.
+It is sound judgment.

-• Post quantum cryptography standards and regulatory guidance
+• Post-quantum cryptography standards and regulatory guidance from NIST

 • Tooling maturity rather than hardware announcements